- Places to Explore

 A symbol of the ancient kingdom of Israel, Masada (Hebrew for "fortress") towers majestically over the western shore of the Dead Sea.
 Its unusual natural form—a plateau set off on all sides by towering cliffs—attracted Herod the Great, who built an opulent desert palace here.
 In recognition of its historical significance, this was the first site in Israel to be added to the UNESCO World Heritage List in 2001.

-To reach the top, most visitors make use of the speedy cable car.
-Starting at 8 am, it runs every half hour, with intermediate runs depending on demand.
-The last car up leaves an hour before closing.
+To reach the top, most visitors make use of the speedy cable car (NIS 76 round-trip).
 More intrepid visitors climb the eastern Snake Path (at least 45 minutes of steep walking), some even starting before dawn to watch the sunrise.
 Others take the less arduous western Roman Ramp path, accessible only from the road that descends from Arad.
 In either case, it is imperative to drink lots of water and wear a hat.
 Water fountains (but no other refreshments) are available on Masada itself, so save bottles for refilling.
 Allow no less than 1½ hours to explore the site.
 The most popular route heads counterclockwise, along the eastern side to the north, and comes back along the western side.
 If time allows, be sure to visit the southern area as well (especially the huge cistern and echo wall).
 Maps, a detailed brochure, and a very useful audio guide are available at the top entrance.

 The entire mountaintop—less than 20 acres—is surrounded by a 4,250-foot-long casemate, a double wall that included living quarters and guardrooms.
 Most of the important buildings are concentrated in the high northern area.
 Walk through long storerooms where broken jars, seeds of grain, and dried fruit pits were found, bearing out Josephus's report that the Jews burned their possessions but spared their food supply to show the Romans that they did not die of want.